More than 30 tornadoes reportedly struck several states as severe weather swept across the South, leaving at least 7 dead - KTVZ

 By Aya Elamroussi and Joe Sutton, CNN

-Severe storms swept across the South on Thursday, when ferocious winds sent residents running for cover, blew roofs off homes and killed at least seven people, including a child.
+At least seven people, including a child, were killed Thursday as severe storms swept across the South, where ferocious winds sent residents running for cover, blew roofs off homes and knocked out power to thousands.

 Six people died in hard-hit Autauga County in central Alabama, where search efforts will continue Friday, county coroner Buster Barber told CNN.